-The Currency-Linked Step Up Notes Linked to a Basket of European Currencies, due September , 2014 (the "notes") are our senior unsecured debt securities.
+The Currency-Linked Step Up Notes Linked to the Indian Rupee/U.S. Dollar Exchange Rate Measure, due March , 2014 (the "notes") are our senior unsecured debt securities.
 The notes are not guaranteed or insured by the Federal Deposit Insurance Corporation or secured by collateral.
 The notes will rank equally with all of our other unsecured and unsubordinated debt, and any payments due on the notes, including any repayment of principal, will be subject to the credit risk of BAC.

-The notes are linked to a Basket of European Currencies (the "Exchange Rate Measure"), which tracks the value of an equally weighted investment in the Norwegian krone and the Swedish krona (each, an "underlying currency"), based on the exchange rate for each underlying currency relative to the euro.
+The notes are linked to the Indian Rupee/U.S. Dollar Exchange Rate Measure (the "Exchange Rate Measure"), which tracks the value of an investment in the Indian rupee, based on the exchange rate of the Indian rupee relative to the U.S. dollar (the "Exchange Rate").

 The notes provide investors with a Step Up Payment if the value of the Exchange Rate Measure is unchanged or increases from the Starting Value to the Ending Value, but does not increase above the Step Up Value.
-If the value of the Exchange Rate Measure increases (that is, the underlying currencies strengthen relative to the euro) over the term of the notes from the Starting Value to an Ending Value that is above the Step Up Value, investors will participate on a 1-for-1 basis in the increase above the Starting Value.
+If the value of the Exchange Rate Measure increases (that is, the Indian rupee strengthens relative to the U.S. dollar) from the Starting Value to an Ending Value that is above the Step Up Value, investors will participate on a 1-for-1 basis in the increase above the Starting Value.
 Investors must be willing to forgo interest payments on the notes and be willing to accept a repayment at maturity that is up to 10% less than the Original Offering Price.

 Capitalized terms used but not defined in this term sheet have the meanings set forth in product supplement STEP UP-2.
-Unless otherwise indicated or unless the context requires otherwise, all references in this document to "we," "us," "our," or similar references are to BAC.
+Unless otherwise indicated or unless the context requires otherwise, all references in this document to "we." "us." "our." or similar references are to BAC.